Callum Styles: West Bromwich Albion

-On 24 August 2024, Styles signed for West Bromwich Albion on a four year contract.
-He debuted in a 1-0 victory over Swansea City A.F.C. on Game week 4 in the 2024–25 EFL Championship.
+On 24 August 2024, Styles signed for West Bromwich Albion on a four-year contract.
+He debuted in a 1–0 victory over Swansea City in the fourth match round of the 2024–25 Championship.
 He entered the pitch as a substitute for Karlan Grant in the 82nd minute.
-On 1 January 2025, he scored his first goal in a 3–1 victory over Preston North End F.C. on Game week 25 in the 2024–25 EFL Championship.
+On 1 January 2025, he scored his first goal for West Brom in a 3–1 victory over Preston North End.

+He was named West Bromwich Albion Player of the Season for the 2025–26.